 As a real estate agent, you’re your own boss.
-This sounds wonderful, but you also have to play the role of boss when holding yourself accountable.
+This sounds wonderful, but you also have to play the role of the boss when holding yourself accountable.
 You can lose track of projects, client relationships, and listings when you don’t practice excellent real estate agent time management strategies.

 Top real estate agents all have one thing in common: time management skills.
 Becoming a real estate agent will require you to develop great habits that keep you progressing through your career.
 Below is actionable, real estate agent time management advice that you can apply to your career right now.